 The city-wide service helps commuters link buses, trains and ferries with over 2000 docked yellow bikes and encourages use by providing the first 30 minutes of every journey for free.

 Anyone over the age of 17 can use CityCycle with a monthly membership of $5 per month, or $3 per month for students.
 A casual 24-hour pass is also available for $2.
 Users get unlimited 30-minute rides but like Melbourne Bike Share, CityCycle users must return their bikes to stations every half hour to avoid additional fees.
 You can check-out a CityCycle bike at any of the 150 strategically-placed stations across Brisbane.

 If you try to return a bike at a station with no available racks, the station terminal will show you which nearby stations are still available and give you an additional 15 minutes to return your bike.
-CityCycle uses the “AllBikesNow” app, but does not have an app of their own.
+CityCycle uses the “AllBikesNow” app but does not have an app of its own.